 This is a great teaching lesson for every leader.
 We need to continually find new and memorable ways to help our people grasp the vision, mission, and values of the organization.
 This teaching tip from King Solomon can go a long way in helping our messages stick.

-A mark of a godly leader is one who knows when to seek consensus among the people.
+A mark of a godly leader is one who is always finding new ways to teach the people around him.